thomasarmstrong98/pokerbot/README.md

 # pokerbot
 Poker Strategies utilised in AIGaming's AI Poker Bot Competitions.
 Currently only uploading the basic strategies.

-Strategies are tested on their client and results are analysed for effectiveness using R.
+Strategies are tested on AI Gaming's client and then I analyse the results and effectiveness of different strategies on R.

 For more information about AIGaming's poker developments visit www.aigaming.com